Workflow Manager Overview

 You can add up to 10 emails/SMSs per one step and up to four emails/SMSs per 20 steps.

-Figure 9: Start Phase Configuration - Communication Channels
+Figure 9: Start Phase Configuration - Outputs

 • Output Name (5) - by default the name of the output is New Output.